r-prof/proffer/README.md

 #> 82.060  28.440 110.582
 ```

-Why is it so slow?
-The standard recommendation is to use
+What exactly is slowing it down?
+A common recommendation is to use
 [`profvis`](https://github.com/rstudio/profvis) to find out.

 ``` r